 The COVID-19 pandemic brought the need for telemedicine to the forefront.
 Federal government deregulation enabled cross-state licensure for medical professionals, which helped realize that dream.
 Another positive trend was more broad-based acceptance for AI-enabled medical platforms and solutions.
 Ferrum Health deployed it’s solution for preventing medical errors starting in the radiology departments of major hospital chains.
 The AI platform reviews 100% of radiology scans to find diagnostic lapses and errors, saving lives, money and time.
 We even coined a new KPI – ROL (Return on Lives).

 At a broader level, Segmed launched a cloud-based platform that provides high quality data for training medical AI models.
-The company also innovated a new business model whereby it serves as a marketplace for aggregating structured, labeled and anonymized medical data for use by researchers and for product development.
+The company also innovated a new business model whereby it serves as a marketplace for aggregating structured, labeled and anonymized medical data for use by researchers and for product development (read more here).
 In 2021, we will continue to see a wave of startups targeting the healthcare industry, more healthcare organizations implementing and integrating new digital solutions and much greater public acceptance.

 - FinTech: We predicted that in 2020, we would see more partnerships form between fintech startups and large financial institutions.
 JP Morgan’s $2 billion venture fund, Visa’s acquisition of Plaid and Jack Henry’s strategic partnership with Lendio to facilitate PPP loans illustrates that this trend will continue.